piotr-babik/planday-task/README.md

 ```
 .\node_modules\.bin\wdio .\wdio.conf.js --spec .\test\specs\{test suite filename}
 ```

-IMPORTANT: you will need to provide correct login and password in "login" and "password" fields in the wdio.conf.js file.

 ## Reporting
 This framework uses auto-generated Spec and Allure for test results reporting.